Hierarchical Learning for IRS-Assisted MEC Systems with Rate-Splitting Multiple Access: Numerical Results

-In contrast, the DDPG algorithm operates in a continuous action space, optimizing all variables except the decoding order, which is determined through exhaustive search.
-While this allows for broader exploration, the initial episodes exhibit significant reward volatility due to the challenges of stabilizing training in a continuous space.
-Stabilization occurs between episodes $6,000$ and $8,000$, but the DDPG algorithm still underperforms compared to the CDEH algorithm, as the computational cost of exhaustive decoding order optimization hinders adaptability and overall efficiency.
+In contrast, the DDPG + DQN algorithm operates in a hybrid space, where DDPG optimizes continuous variables, and DQN handles the discrete decisions like decoding order.
+While this combination allows for broader exploration in the continuous space, the initial episodes exhibit significant reward volatility due to the challenges of stabilizing training.
+DDPG suffers from poor stability and is prone to local optima, which makes the training process less efficient.
+Stabilization occurs between episodes $6,000$ and $8,000$.
 The CDEH algorithm demonstrates consistently superior performance, balancing exploration and exploitation through a well-designed optimization process.
-Unlike the DQN algorithm, it avoids the limitations of discrete actions, and unlike the DDPG algorithm, it achieves stable training in a continuous space.
-As a result, the CDEH algorithm shows smooth convergence with minimal reward volatility, outperforming both the DQN and the DDPG by the end of training, around $8,000$ episodes.
-These results highlight that while the DQN algorithm excels in early convergence and the DDPG algorithm benefits from broad exploration, the CDEH algorithm effectively integrates the strengths of both approaches to achieve robust and consistent performance with superior stability.
+Unlike the DQN algorithm, it avoids the limitations of discrete actions, and unlike the DDPG + DQN algorithm, it achieves stable training in a continuous space.
+As a result, the CDEH algorithm shows smooth convergence with minimal reward volatility, outperforming both the DQN and the DDPG + DQN by the end of training, around $8,000$ episodes.
+These results highlight that while the DQN algorithm excels in early convergence and the DDPG + DQN algorithm benefits from broad exploration, the CDEH algorithm effectively integrates the strengths of both approaches to achieve robust and consistent performance with superior stability.